BobbyWibowo/Material-Discord-Custom/README.md

 ### Material-Discord-Custom.theme.css

-This one contains all fixes, custom changes and plugin compatibilities.
+This one contains all fixes, tweaks, custom changes, and plugin compatibilities.

 This remotely loads [CapnKitten/Material-Discord](https://github.com/CapnKitten/Material-Discord) and `src/source.scss` (built files in `dist`).